fritzel56/hot-potatoes/v2/bigquery_setup/README.md

 # BigQuery Setup

 I originally thought it would be easy to determine which day Yahoo Finance would update (ex: first business day of the month) but it didn't seem so straightforward.
 Instead, I decided I could add memory to the system using Google BigQuery.
-This way I could check if today's price was different from yesterday's price.
+This way I could check if today's total 1 year return was different from yesterday's total 1 year return.
 If it was, I would send the email.
 This would also allow me to see historical data if I wanted to look at it later.

 I chose BigQuery because it's included in the always free tier.